 You can find these in the spice section of the grocery store.

-And refrigerate for at least 12 hours.
-24-36 hours is best.
-I usually do it about 24 hours.
-I like to clean out a spot in my door and keep the pork there because it helps keep the shoulder completely covered in brine.
+Refrigerate the pork shoulder in the brine for at least 12 hours.
+For this pulled pork recipe, 24-36 hours of brining time is best.
+I usually brine about 24 hours.
+I like to clean out a spot in my refrigerator door and keep the pork shoulder there because it helps keep the pork shoulder completely covered in brine.

-Preheat oven to 225 degrees F. (Yes, 225 degrees, that is not a typo :)) Remove the pork shoulder from the brine solution and place in the roasting pan.
+After the pork shoulder has finished brining, preheat oven to 225 degrees Fahrenheit.
+Yes, 225 degrees, that is not a typo!
+We cook the meat “low and slow” in this pulled pork recipe.
+Remove the pork shoulder from the brine solution and place in the roasting pan.

 Pat the skin dry with paper towels so you’ll get a nice, crisp crust.

-Generously, generously, cover the WHOLE thing in your dry rub mix.
+Generously, generously, cover the WHOLE pork shoulder in your dry rub mix.

-And massage it into the skin real good.
+And massage the dry rub mix into the skin really well.
 Be sure and get it up under any flaps you may come across.

-It should look like this when you’re done massaging.
+It should look like the picture below when you’re done massaging.
 If you have dry rub mix left, that’s okay.
 We will be using it later.

 Make sure the fat layer is facing UP and stick the thermometer into the thickest part of the shoulder, but not touching the bone.

-Place uncovered in a 225 degree F oven on the middle rack.
+Place uncovered in a 225 degree Fahrenheit oven on the middle rack.

 Why 200 degrees?

 Set the alarm on the thermometer for 200 degrees.
-We don’t want to take it out of the oven until the center of the shoulder reaches at least 200 degrees.
+For this pulled pork recipe, we don’t want to take the pulled pork out of the oven until the center of the shoulder reaches at least 200 degrees.
 The first time I made this, I was like what??
 200 degrees??
 Are you kidding??
 Isn’t a roast usually done at 170 degrees??
 Won’t my meat be tough and dried out??

 But here’s what I found out.
-The pork is finished to the point of being sliceable at 170 degrees, but to get that tender, falling apart shredded meat, the ideal internal temperature should reach at least 200 degrees.
-And it’s still just as tender, juicy and flavorful because smartypants you brined it first.
-Pat yourself on the back for being in-the-know.
+The pork is finished to the point of being sliceable at 170 degrees, but to get that tender, falling apart, melt-in-your-mouth shredded pork, the ideal internal temperature should reach at least 200 degrees.
+The pulled pork is still just as tender, juicy and flavorful because you brined it first.
+That’s what makes this pulled pork recipe so amazing!

-This 8 lb shoulder took 13 hours to reach 200 degrees.
-Your shoulder will reach 170-180 very quickly, but those last 20 degrees will take forever!!
-Plan for at least 12 hours, and maybe 15+ hours.
+This 8 pound pork shoulder took 13 hours to reach 200 degrees.
+Your shoulder will reach 170-180 very quickly, but those last 20 degrees will take much longer.
+Plan for at least 12 hours, and maybe 15+ hours for this pulled pork recipe.

 Check Your Oven!